-It was previously thought that only women had been affected by the PIP implant scandal however two former employees of Ploy Implant Prothese have alleged that the firm also manufactured testicle, buttock and chest implants.
+It was previously thought that only women had been affected by the PIP implant scandal.
+However two former employees have alleged that the company also manufactured testicle, buttock and chest implants.

 Although the company only declared production of PIP breast implants one former PIP worker told Le Parisien that machines specifically making such implants were purchased and used by the company during the last few years of its existence with most of what was produced being sent abroad.